Joomla! Update System requirement

 Starting with Joomla!
 1.6, Joomla! has featured an update system to help keep systems up to date.
 The Joomla!
 Update System is mainly driven by the Extensions Manager.
-For more information about the Extensions Manager: https://docs.joomla.org/Help36:Extensions_Extension_Manager_Update
+You can learn more about the Extensions Manager at https://docs.joomla.org/Help36:Extensions_Extension_Manager_Update

 The Joomla!
-Update System provides a handy way to update the installed extensions, but it also implements a notification system from the extension developer to inform the availability of new versions.
-In this way, system adminitrators can be informed and choose how to manage the system.
+Update System provides a handy way to update the installed extensions, but it also implements a notification system from the extension developer to inform you about the availability of new versions.
+In this way, website administrators can be informed about them and choose how to manage the system.

 Sample image: Notification of available updates

 Sample image: A new extension version has been installed

 The new JED requirement

 New Listing Requirement: All extensions uploaded to JED after 10th January 2017 are required to use the Joomla Update System.
 This will help to ensure that site owners are always notified when a new version of any extensions they have installed is available.
 Keeping extensions up to date is crucial to website security.